Topological Mixed States: Phases of Matter from Axiomatic Approaches: Mixed state phases of matter

 To proceed, we start with $|+\rangle$ state every site and apply this protocol with strength $p$ on the upper half-plane of a given system.
-For the fixed point wave function at $p=1/2$, we have $I(A:C|B)=0$ but $I(A:C|D)=\log 2$, near the domain wall Fig.~\ref{fig:violations}(a), which indicates the violation of {\bf M1}.
-However, unlike the previous case, this FDLC is \emph{fragile}, which means that the violation of axioms coarse-grains into zero at $p<1/2$ and two half-planes belong to the same trivial phase, we show the numerical and theoretical details in Appendix \ref{app:fragile}.
+For the fixed point wave function at $p=1/2$, we have $I(A\,{:}\,C|B)=0$ but $I(A\,{:}\,C|D)=\log 2$, near the domain wall Fig.~\ref{fig:violations}(a), which indicates the violation of {\bf M1}.
+However, unlike the previous case, this FDLC is \emph{fragile}, which means that the violation of axioms coarse-grains into zero at $p<1/2$ and two half-planes belong to the same trivial phase, similar fragile behaviors in the bulk are observed in.
+We show the numerical and theoretical details in Appendix \ref{app:fragile}.

 We can infer that the state in \eqnref{eq:dm_fragile} with $p<1/2$ exhibits vanishing topological entropy for sufficiently large partitions.
 At an intuitive level, the contribution of independent closed‐loop operators to the density matrix becomes negligible under coarse-graining.
-This is because a string operator $X_{\bm{l}} = \prod_{e \in \bm{l}} X_e$ maintains a finite expectation value $(1-2p)^2$ regardless of loop length $|\bm{l}|$---behavior that cannot persist in a genuinely topological mixed state.
+This is because a string operator $X_{\bm{l}_\perp} = \prod_{e \in \bm{l}_\perp} X_e$ maintains a finite expectation value $(1-2p)^2$ regardless of loop length $|\bm{l}_\perp|$---behavior that cannot persist in a genuinely topological mixed state.
 From the statistical mechanics perspective, the physics maps to that of the two-dimensional $\mathbb{Z}_2$ gauge theory.
 In particular, Renyi-2 entropy would map to the free energy of the 2d Ising gauge theory at the inverse temperature $\beta = -2 \ln (1-2p)$.
 Since 2d Ising gauge theory is disordered at any finite $\beta$, the (Renyi-2) topological entropy vanishes for $p < 1/2$.
 See \appref{app:fragile} for numerical data.
 Following numerous observations~\cite{fan2023diagnostics, Lee_2023, lee2024exact, Zhao_2024, Niwa_2025}, we expect the von Neumann topological entropy would vanish, i.e., coarse-grain to zero for $p<1/2$ since its behavior would follow random-plaquette $\mathbb{Z}_2$ gauge theory, which has no finite‐temperature threshold.